GW melbourn

 Melbourn Greenway is one of twelve Greater Cambridge greenways being constructed within Greater Cambridge to provide better and safer walking and cycling routes into Cambridge.

-The greenway starts at Royston and connects to the villages of Melbourn, Meldreth, Shepreth, Foxton and Harston before routing on to Cambridge via Trumpington Meadows and the guided busway.
+The greenway starts at Royston and connects to the villages of Melbourn, Meldreth, Shepreth, Foxton, Harston and Hauxton before routing on to Cambridge via Trumpington Meadows and the guided busway.

 The length of the greenway is approximately 12 miles (20 kilometres) and consists of a range of improvements to streets, paths and pavements to create an end-to-end walking and cycling route.

-Improvements to the junction of Fowlmere Road will be delivered in 2025 with other improvements to the A10.
-These include a crossing for people walking or cycling near to the Shepreth Road into Foxton.
+Improvements that will be made to the junction of A10 / Fowlmere Road will be delivered in winter 2025/2026 alongside other improvements to the A10.
+These Phase 2 improvements are subject to further engagement with residents and the parish council.

-But some sections of the greenway are being built sooner.
-The Shepreth spur has been identified as one section that could be delivered this year.
+Some sections of the greenway are being delivered sooner than others.
+Phase 1 of the Shepreth Spur has been identified as one section that will be delivered early (spring 2025).

 The works are planned to take seven weeks.